-Directions: Use the digits 1 to 9, at most one time each, to fill in the boxes to make the latest possible time.
+Directions: Use the digits 1 to 9 at most one time each, place a digit in each box to make the latest possible time.
 Source: Robert Kaplinsky

 Operations with Time